 Tymco’s Tom Rokas, inside sales, says a good example is Tymco’s inclusion of its double-wide Duo-Skid as a standard feature on all its sweepers.
+The Duo-Skids are manufactured using a foundry process in which molten steel is poured around preformed Kennametal carbide inserts.
 Rokas says the double-width of the Duo-Skids makes them reversible, saving customers money on this wear part.
-“If there is uneven wear from poor skid adjustment or if they just wear down along one edge the Duo-Skid can be reversed and adjusted for 100% wear on each side.”
+“If there is uneven wear from poor skid adjustment or if they just wear down along one edge the Duo-Skid can be reversed and adjusted for 100% wear on each side,” he says.

 Auto-Lube System.
 Proper maintenance is critical to good performance and low operating costs.
 John Paraschak, vice president, sales and marketing, Stewart-Amos Sweeper Co., says this is particularly true for street sweepers that routinely operate in dust, dirt and other abrasive materials.
 Main broom and elevator/conveyor bearings require daily attention.
 “If sweeper owners are confident their people will maintain a proper lubrication program then everything is fine,” Paraschak says.
 “If not, they should strongly consider installing an auto-lube system to ensure things are done right and on time.”

 An auto-lube system involves a small pressurized container filled with a pre-selected lubricating grease.
 The container can be set at different time intervals to discharge a selected amount of pressurized grease into a series of lines leading to various lubrication points.
 The cost of the system is based on the number of lubrication points.
 “Most contractors opt to cover only the most critical bearings requiring daily greasing.
 The beauty of the system is the bearings are greased when they should be – during operation.”
 Paraschak says.
 “It’s all to assure the machine is operating properly, that work is done on schedule, and there are no costly surprises.”